-For your vacation holiday to East Africa find below the common questions we get from clients as they prepare for their Uganda safari or Rwanda safari.
+For your vacation holiday to East Africa – Uganda, Rwanda, Kenya and Tanzania find below the common questions we get from clients as they prepare for their safari.
 Please also see our Terms and Conditions for more information.

-Uganda’s Entebbe International Airport has the following airlines: Egypt Air, Ethiopian Airlines, Emirates Airlines, Qatar Airways, Kenya Airways, KLM Royal Dutch Airlines, Turkish Airlines, Brussels Airlines, Fly Dubai, RwandAir, Fly-SAX and Uganda Airlines.
+Uganda’s Entebbe International Airport has the following airlines: Uganda Airlines, Auric Air, Airline, Air Arabia, Air Tanzania, Egypt Air, Ethiopian Airlines, Emirates Airlines, Qatar Airways, Kenya Airways, KLM Royal Dutch Airlines, Turkish Airlines, Brussels Airlines, Fly Dubai, RwandAir, and Fly-SAX.

 Kigali International Airport has the following flights: RwandAir, KLM Royal Dutch Airlines, Brussels Airlines, Kenya Airways, Turkish Airlines, Ethiopian Airlines, Qatar Airways and Coastal Aviation.

-Yes you can fly internally while on safari in Uganda, there are internal scheduled flights to some of the safari destinations and where unavailable there are charter flights to most of the safari destinations.
+Yes you can fly internally while on safari in Uganda, Kenya and Tanzania.
+There are internal scheduled flights to some of the safari destinations and where unavailable there are charter flights to most of the safari destinations.
 Let us know you prefer flights instead of driving or a mix of both.

 Yes you can fly internally in Rwanda by charter helicopter offered by Akagera Aviation to all the safari destinations.

-The main roads in Uganda are tarmacked but secondary roads vary in quality.
+The main roads are mostly of tar but secondary roads vary in quality.
 Be prepared for long and sometimes bumpy car rides especially as you approach the national parks.

-The roads in Rwanda connecting the various tourist attractions are mostly tarmacked except a small stretch while connecting to Akagera national park.
+The roads in Rwanda connecting the various tourist attractions are mostly tar except a small stretch while connecting to Akagera national park.

 Kagera Safaris does not provide travel insurance to clients.
-It’s the responsibility of the Agent/Client.
-All clients must have adequate insurance for the duration of the tour, which should include evacuation cover in case of an emergency
+It’s the responsibility of the Agent/Client to get the appropriate travel insurance.
+All clients must have adequate insurance for the duration of the tour, which should include evacuation cover in case of an emergency.

 Please bring all personal medications required.
 Medical services and facilities are basic.